emacsmirror/tbindent/README.rst

 **Why would you want to use this?**

+- You have problems or don't like working with files using narrow indentation, you can't change the file indentation but want a tool that can make it look wider.
 - Edit space-based indentation files as if they were tab-based.
 - Use it to edit a file using a wider or narrower indentation width.